-Best wishes.
+Best wishes,

-Carol, Josh, Emma, Harriet, Jo and Fran
+Carol, Josh, Emma, Harriet, Jo and Fran Team KSS

+WIN the chance to meet our crew!

+Go above and beyond!
+Complete a mission from every section - including fundraising for KSS - and be entered into a prize draw.
+See page 30 for more details!

 Saving lives when every second counts

+Our helicopters are flying emergency rooms.

 Air medical services are provided all over the world, sometimes by fixed-wing aircraft and sometimes by helicopter.
 KSS provides a Helicopter Emergency Medical Service, referred to as 'HEMS' (said like gems, but with an H).
 There are 20 other air ambulance charities in the UK that, just like us, provide a lifesaving service.
-We all rapidly reach seriously injured patients by helicopter or rapid response vehicle (RRV) and provide them with the urgent lifesaving critical care that they need at the scene before transferring them to the hospital best suited to their ongoing specialist treatment.

-At KSS, we have a fleet of three AW169 helicopters.
-We also have four rapid response vehicles to get our crew to our patients when we're unable to fly, for example in bad weather.
-Our crews consist of two pilots (a Captain and First Officer), a doctor and a paramedic.

-Life-threatening emergencies can happen to anyone, anytime and anywhere.
+We all rapidly reach seriously injured patients by helicopter or rapid response vehicle and provide them with the urgent critical care that they need at the scene before transferring them to the hospital best suited to their ongoing specialist care.
+At KSS we have a fleet of three AW169 helicopters.
+We also have four Rapid Response Vehicles to get our crew to our patients when we're unable to fly, for example in bad weather.
+Our crews consist of a pilot, co-pilot, a doctor and a paramedic.
+Life threateneing emergencies can happen to anyone, anytime and anywhere.
 On the road.
 On the beach.
 In a park.
-When every second counts for survival, we bring specialised doctors, paramedics and treatment to the scene, fast.
+When every second counds for survivale, we bring specialised doctors, paramedics and treatment to the scene, fast.
 And we don't stop 24/7, 365 days a year.
 We've been leading the way in pre-hospital critical care since we were founded in 1989, including becoming one of the first in the UK to fly with a doctor on board in 2005.
-In 2013, we were the first HEMS charity to fly 24/7, 365 days a year, and also led the way on the introduction of carrying blood on board to help us treat patients who are bleeding.
+In 2013, we were the first HEMS charity to fly 24/7, 365 days a year and also led the way on the introduction of carrying blood on board to help us treat patients who are bleeding.
 As a charity, we rely on our generous supporters to fund our lifesaving work.
-Without you, we can't keep flying.
+Without the support of our communuties, we can't keep flying.
 Without you, we can't save lives.

-Key facts and figures

-£56K

-a day to operate our lifesaving service.
-That's £20.4M a year!

-of our total income is raised through the incredible generosity of our supporters 3,382 is the number of incidents we responded to last year\ which is a record number for KSS

-Scan the QR code to watch a film about our lifesaving work!
+Key facts and figures 51K | 88% a day to operate our lifesaving service.
+That's £18.8M a year! of our total income is raised through the incredible generosity of our supporters is the number of incidents we responded to in 2023 which is a record number for KSS Scan the QR code to watch a film about our lifesaving work!

+Scan me -

 Your guide contains six Air Ambulance KSS Mission Badge sections to choose from.
 To achieve your badge, you must complete: